PDA Keyboard – Bluetooth works!

 Korjo Travel Iron – travel technology

-Posted by jerry on July 25th, 2006 — Posted in Journal, Technology, Travel
+Posted by Jerry on July 25th, 2006 — Posted in Journal, Technology, Travel

 I had always thought that people with travel irons were over-packed until I went on a business trip and found that the hotel had only one for 40+ conference delegates – all of whom wanted to look presentable to their European colleagues.
 At that point I decided that for certain destinations I would pack an iron, and not be waiting until 0600am on the morning of the conference to get my turn with the iron.